 Siblings will not receive automatic placement.
 The parent/guardian should complete a waiting list application form and the child will be placed on the waiting list.
 As a vacancy becomes available the sibling will be considered, taking into account:

-All efforts will be made to place the sibling, but due to the priority of access guidelines and the current length of our waiting list, no placement guarantees can be given.
+All efforts will be made to place the sibling, but due to the priority of access guidelines and the length of the Centre’s waiting list, no placement guarantees can be given.